"The Best News on Anna Maria Island Since 1992"

 Cortez agrees on woods cleanup

-This wooded area of Cortez, near the post office, is a concern to villagers as a haven of the homeless and drug users.
-Islander Photo: Paul Roat
+This wooded area of Cortez, near the post office, is a concern to villagers as a haven of the homeless and drug users. islander Photo: Paul Roat

 With the two women most immediately affected agreeing in principle but disagreeing in application, Cortez is moving to clean up an offensive and potentially dangerous patch of woods.